The Stormwater Utility values community partnership.

 The Thurston County Board of Commissioners is recruiting to fill

 vacant positions on the Storm and Surface Water Advisory Board (SSWAB).
-Board members serve for 3-year terms, meet six times per year, and must reside in unincorporated Thurston County.
-To learn more about the purpose of SSWAB and board member duties, we welcome you to review the
+SSWAB members serve for 3-year terms, meet six times per year, and must reside in unincorporated Thurston County.
+To learn more about the purpose of SSWAB and member duties, we welcome you to review the

 SSWAB summary (PDF) and explore the information and links below.